Chart Color Schemes

 Employment conditions in Healesville - Yarra Glen remain below the national average according to AreaSearch analysis

-Healesville-Yarra Glen has a skilled workforce with the construction sector notably represented.
-The unemployment rate was 3.7% in the past year, with an estimated employment growth of 1.3%.
+Healesville - Yarra Glen has a skilled workforce with the construction sector being particularly prominent.
+The unemployment rate was 3.9% in the past year, with an estimated employment growth of 1.1%.

-As of June 2025, 7,244 residents are employed, and the unemployment rate is 0.9% lower than Greater Melbourne's rate of 4.6%.
-Workforce participation is at 59.4%, below Greater Melbourne's 64.1%.
-Leading employment industries include construction, health care & social assistance, and manufacturing.
-Construction has particularly high concentration with levels at 1.7 times the regional average.
+As of September 2025, 7,122 residents were employed, with an unemployment rate of 0.7% lower than Greater Melbourne's rate of 4.7%.
+Workforce participation was 59.4%, compared to Greater Melbourne's 64.1%.
+Leading employment industries among residents included construction, health care & social assistance, and manufacturing.
+The area had a notable concentration in construction, with employment levels at 1.7 times the regional average.

-Professional & technical services employ just 5.3% of local workers, lower than Greater Melbourne's 10.1%.
-The area offers limited local employment opportunities as indicated by Census data.
-Between June 2024 and June 2025, employment increased by 1.3%, labour force grew by 0.6%, reducing the unemployment rate by 0.6 percentage points.
-In comparison, Greater Melbourne had employment growth of 3.5% with a rise in unemployment of 0.5 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project total employment to increase by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Healesville-Yarra Glen's employment mix suggests local growth of approximately 5.9% over five years and 12.5% over ten years, though these are simple extrapolations for illustrative purposes only.
+In contrast, professional & technical services employed only 5.3% of local workers, below Greater Melbourne's 10.1%.
+Over the past year, employment increased by 1.1%, while the labour force grew by 0.5%, causing the unemployment rate to fall by 0.6 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and an increase in unemployment by 0.3 percentage points.
+State-level data as of 25-Nov shows Victoria's employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Healesville - Yarra Glen's employment mix, local employment is expected to increase by 5.9% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment